Are you a professional? Visit our professional's page for resources and information.

 If you are worried you have a problem with eating there are things you can do to help yourself.

 • Stick to regular meal times: make sure you have breakfast, lunch and dinner.
 Start with smaller portions until you get used to eating frequently.
+Ask loved ones to help you stick to this.

 • Try to be honest about what you are or are not eating to yourself and other people.